 Whilst you’re staying on the river, take an early morning river safari to Kelenanap Oxbow Lake, accessed from the main river on a tiny, tunnelled tributary.
 Here you can see the sun come up and simply watch and listen as the jungle come to life all around you!
 The still waters are home to a whole other world of Borneo wildlife and is particularly great for bird watching.

 There is a range of accommodation options across Borneo, including rustic homestays in local villages, traditional longhouses and high-end luxury chalets and resorts.
 As most of the places you’ll want to visit are fairly small-scale, it is worth booking up early to ensure you end up with your preferred choice.

 If you’d like to visit Borneo, I can advise you on places to stay and arrange every aspect of your trip.
-Take a look at our multi-stop flight ideas and top 10 things to do in Borneo to inspire you, and to start planning your trip, contact Lily.
-You can also give us a call on +44 1273320580 or send us an email with your request.
+Take a look at our multi-stop flight ideas and top 10 things to do in Borneo to inspire you, and to start planning your trip, give us a call on +44 1273320580 or send us an email with your request.